How to Ensure Success at Every Stage of the Vendor Lifecycle

 What’s holding organizations back?
 Manual, spreadsheet-based processes that leave gaps in third-party risk identification and overcomplicate risk analysis and mitigation, creating frustration for multiple internal teams involved in third-party risk.

-It’s clear that organizations must mature their TPRM programs to better automate risk assessments and improve intelligence at every stage of the vendor lifecycle or risk the consequences of data breaches, compliance violations or business disruptions.
+It’s clear that organizations must mature their TPRM programs to better automate risk assessments and improve intelligence at every stage of the vendor lifecycle or risk the consequences of data breaches, compliance violations, or business disruptions.

 TPRM Best Practices: Keys to Ensuring Success at Every Stage of the Vendor Risk Lifecycle

-Prevalent surveyed its customers in July 2021 to learn how they manage vendor risk throughout the third-party lifecycle.
+Prevalent surveyed its customers to learn how they manage vendor risk throughout the third-party lifecycle.
 The results of the survey, available in our new white paper, Navigating the Vendor Risk Lifecycle: Keys to Success at Every Stage, provide helpful guidance and best practices for increasing visibility and reducing risk.

 This post summarizes the findings from the study and provides insights on measuring TPRM program maturity and understanding all the stages in a vendor’s lifecycle.
 For complete insights, be sure to download the full paper.
 As a bonus, you’ll get real customer case studies and a checklist of capabilities to compare solution against.